 Ready to get started?
-Cornell University recommends standing up and stretching every 30 minutes of work time to improve heart health.
+During work time, research from Cornell University recommends standing up and stretching every 30 minutes to improve heart health.
 Remind yourself to move by setting a timer on your phone or add alerts to activity trackers to get up and move.
 Ask yourself “is it time to break up with my sitting time?”

 To add activity and strength training to your day: